krishan5/spring-boot/README.md

   Level 2 : Level 1 + HTTP Methods.
   Level 3 : Level 2 + HATEOAS. (data + also next possible actions) here we are not only talking about the information of the request, but also telling what next possible action can be taken.

+Best practice :
+1. Consumer first.
+Always have a clear idea about who your consumers are.
+Is it a web application or mobile application and have idea about what they want.
+Think about perspective of customers.
+What they think about the resources.
+Will they be understand naming of our resources.
+2. Always have best documentation of api and customers understand it easily and properly.
+3. Make best use of whatever HTTP provides like HTTP methods, Response status.
+4. Use Plurals.
+5. Use Nouns for resouces where possible.